 Free local advertising

-- Using your business cards, advertise in all the local shops where you are allowed to display a free ad.
-There might be noticeboards at the local supermarket, or shelves for business cards in shops, libraries and learning centers, waiting rooms, anywhere people are allowed to post an ad or leave a card, leave yours.
+– Using your business cards, advertise in all the local shops where you can display a free ad.
+For example, there might be noticeboards at the local supermarket, shelves for business cards in shops, libraries, learning centers, waiting rooms, anywhere people are allowed to post an ad or leave a card, leave yours.

 – If you have a car, get stickers on it with your business name and phone number.
 Leave this step till later if you are on a tight budget.

 Target learning centers

 – Go to the local schools and ask to meet the department head, offer your services for any pupils struggling, leave your contact details and business card.

 – Hand out your business cards outside schools when parents collect their kids.
 Introduce yourself, say that you help with homework and in particular with English, and offer your card.

 – Put notices in the university library and language department.
 Then, go back and re-post them every week – some people might take your messages down.
 In the beginning you need to be on it!